wix-incubator/react-native-crash-course/docs/App.Intro.md

 Each step comprises 2 parts:

-* **Preliminaries** - includes links to best resources to learn from.
+* **Prerequisites** - includes links to best resources to learn from.
 These are for your convenience, so feel free to skip what you are already familiar with.
 * **Hands-on** - work step by step on building the app, applying best practices in each step and exploring the most important features of the libraries we are using.

 > __**Note:**__ *Each step is heavily dependent on the previous one, so even if you choose to skip the more theoretical "Perliminaries" part, make sure to go through the hands-on sections.*